 In order to characterize demersal finfish population dynamics, we derived within-year biomass indices from the Chesapeake Bay Multispecies Monitoring and Assessment Program (ChesMMAP) bottom trawl survey (Latour et al., 2003).
 During 2002–2018, ChesMMAP cruises usually surveyed the entire Bay mainstem five times annually (targeting March, May, July, September, and November), sampling 300–400 locations per year.
 However, surveys in some month-year combinations did not occur, and in others sample coverage was relatively sparse (detailed below).
 The survey followed a stratified random design within three depth ranges (3.0–9.1 m, 9.1–15.2 m, and >15.2 m) (Buchheister et al., 2013).

-We estimated biomass indices (see below) for demersal finfishes that were both well-sampled by the bottom trawl survey (see Buchheister et al., 2013) and for whose cumulative commercial harvests made up >90% of total harvest yield over the study period.
+We estimated biomass indices for demersal finfishes that were both well-sampled by the bottom trawl survey (see Buchheister et al., 2013) and for whose cumulative commercial harvests made up >90% of total harvest yield over the study period.
 In MD, these species included Atlantic croaker, striped bass, white perch, gizzard shad (Dorosoma cepedianum), and channel catfish (Ictalurus punctatus).
 While gizzard shad and channel catfish were only found in ~5% and ~2% of ChesMMAP trawls, respectively, these species are considered well-sampled in the Bay mainstem by the bottom trawl (Buchheister et al. 2013).
 After excluding blue crabs and Atlantic menhaden (a pelagic species poorly-sampled by the bottom trawl [Bucheister et al., 2013]), the combined harvests of these five species contributed to ~94% of total harvests in the MD mainstem over the study period.
 In VA, these species included Atlantic croaker, spot, and striped bass.
 We selected these species because their combined harvests accounted for ~93% of total harvests over the study period after excluding blue crab and Atlantic menhaden.

 We evaluated commercial harvest dynamics for these species in the regions of MD and VA that overlapped with ChesMMAP surveys using monthly harvest yield and value data provided by MD-DNR and VMRC (Fig. 3).
 We also received data on fishing effort in the form of the number of trips per month that fishers encountered each species in both MD and VA.
-We created a combined index of trips across species within each region that was the mean number of trips across species annually.
-To understand how the closure of the striped bass fishery, the most valuable fishery in the MD harvest portfolio, impacted the stability and value of the portfolio, we created an index called the seasonal harvest ratio (SHR).
+We created a combined index of trips across species within each region defined as the mean number of trips across species annually.
+To understand how the closure of the striped bass fishery impacted the stability and value of the portfolio, we created an index called the seasonal harvest ratio (SHR).
 The SHR was the ratio of the average monthly harvests occurring during the striped bass fishery closure to the average monthly harvests occurring outside the striped bass fishery closure.
 When the SHR was high, harvests of species other than striped bass were compensating for the absence of striped bass harvests during the closure.

 Biomass index modeling